 If in doubt, thermal receipts are generally quite shiny.
 Whereas standard recyclable receipts (like the ones you get at the post office) are more matt.
 If you were to apply heat to a thermal receipt it would turn black.

 Why Do Shops Use Thermal Receipts If They Can’t Be Recycled?

 Like most things in life, I suspect the reason that shops use thermal receipts over printed ones is that it all comes down to money and convenience.
 Shops don’t need to buy separate ink and till rolls.
 A thermal printer is probably lower maintenance than a printed receipt system which has more moving parts that can go wrong.

 How Can I Avoid Receipts?

+Avoiding an item in the first place, such as receipts, is often a better environmental option than having to recycle them.
 In the UK some shops offer to email your receipt to you.
 This is a good paperless and waste-free option.
-Gowever, I don’t know about you but I’ve certainly found that uptake is slow on this with only a few stores offering this option.
+However, I don’t know about you but I’ve certainly found that uptake is slow on this with only a few stores offering this option.

 And racial bias aside – in some shops, you can decline a receipt.
-However, it is still automatically printed – the cashier just pops it in the bin.
+The receipt is still automatically printed – the cashier just pops it in the bin.

 So as you can see, there’s no easy answer apart from probably what is the answer to most of our questions when it comes to living more sustainably – shopping less, and only for what we really need.
 I’m a broken record on this one, I know, but it really is the answer to most of our climate-related woes.

-Thanks, Anne for letting me discuss this one!
+Thanks, Anne for letting me have this interesting recycle receipts discussion!
 Got a question?
 Email it to firstname.lastname@example.org and I’ll try my best to answer it here.

 ps: in case you missed it, here’s the first in the series of Ask Wendy :)